neondatabase/website/content/guides/next-upload-aws-s3.md

 - maximum request payload restrictions (on a hosting service, especially in serverless)
 - huge RAM required to process multiple large file buffers at the same time

-You will create an API endpoint that would accept the file name and it's content type that will be uploaded via a presigned URL.
+You will create an API endpoint that accepts the file name and it's content type to be uploaded via a presigned URL.
 In Next.js, you can create an API endpoint by creating a `route.ts` file at any directory level inside the `app` directory.
 To use `/api/presigned` as the desired API route, create a file `app/api/presigned/route.ts` with the following code:

 ```tsx
 // File: app/api/presigned/route.ts